Displayr/rhtmlDonut/docs/layout_algorithm.md

 1. **Compute outer pie radius**

-    _note we previously hard coded at 2/3 of the constraining dimension, which was why donuts were always so small._

     From above we know the largest label width.
 Choose the largest outer donut radius that will:
      * fit the canvas height
      * fit the canvas width
      * leave enough horizontal space at 0 and 180 degrees to fit the largest label
-     * leave at least enough vertical space for a single label to be drawn at _pieDistance_ (see config settings above) pixels from 90 and 270 degrees.
+     * leave at least enough vertical space for a single label to be drawn at _label offset_ (see config settings above) pixels from 90 and 270 degrees.

 1.  **Niavely place labels**

-    This simple phase we simply place labels at _pieDistance_ pixels past the outer radius along the radial line that intersects the midpoint of the pie segment.
+    This simple phase we simply place labels at _label offset_ pixels past the outer radius along the radial line that intersects the midpoint of the pie segment.

+     YOU ARE HERE
+    Next we look at the labels along the top and bottom of the pie.
 When labels are placed near the top and bottom, we apply a lift off to increase the spacing.
 See docs here (TODO add docs)

 1. **Apply conflict resolution**